SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 A Gaussian HMM applied to the first three PCA factors identifies four distinct volatility regimes.
 Comparing the highest- and lowest-volatility regimes reveals a broad increase in sector synchronization: **54 of 55 sector pairs exhibit statistically significant increases in correlation after Bonferroni correction.**

-The effect has meaningful portfolio implications.
+The effect may have meaningful portfolio implications.
 As sectors become more correlated during high-volatility periods, diversification becomes less effective, with the minimum-variance portfolio experiencing approximately **2.14× the volatility** of its counterpart in the lowest-volatility regime.

 Overall, the results suggest that **static correlation assumptions can obscure important changes in market structure**, particularly during periods of elevated volatility.

----

-# Limitations

-### PCA Interpretation

-PCA components are mathematical factors, and their economic interpretations are based on their loading structures.
-The sign of an eigenvector is arbitrary, so PC signs are oriented consistently for interpretability.

-### Regime Estimation

-HMM regimes are latent statistical states rather than objectively defined economic events.
-The interpretation of a regime as "high volatility" or "low volatility" is based on the volatility of market PC1.

-### Fisher z-Tests

-The Fisher z-test uses its standard sampling approximation for the correlation estimates.
-Financial return observations can exhibit autocorrelation and volatility clustering, and the 55 pairwise tests are not independent.
-Bonferroni correction provides conservative family-wise error control, but more advanced approaches such as block bootstrap methods could provide additional robustness.

-### Minimum-Variance Portfolios

-The portfolio weights are unconstrained and may therefore contain large long and short positions.
-Regime-specific covariance matrices can also be noisy, particularly in shorter regimes.

-### Portfolio Volatility Units

-The portfolio volatility values are calculated from **standardized sector PC1s**, so they are in standardized PC units rather than directly representing annualized percentage returns.

 ---